ezraroi/Human-AI-Collab/output/methods.md

 - Begins transforming beta-elements into thinkable form.
 - Keeps AI in **Functional Alterity** (difference, resistance), not in “perfect agreement” mode.

+**Teaching as Verification:**
+Phase 2 leverages the Protégé Effect by positioning the AI as a "teachable novice" requiring clear explanation.
+When forced to teach/explain to the AI, users:
+- Retrieve and organize knowledge
+- Identify gaps in their own understanding
+- Detect contradictions in their mental models

+This triggers Conflict Detection (Model Repair).
 ### Phase 3 – Workflow Design & Delegation
 **Function:** Turn clarified intention into an owned plan that respects the **Judgment–Expertise Boundary** and **Idiom-Aligned Scaffolding**.
 **Operations:**